Speech Sounds: Themes

-The decline in intellectual ability has left everyone to fend for themselves in the post-apocalyptic society.
+The frustrations of wide swaths of the world population suddenly losing previous forms of communication has led to societal breakdown resembling a post-apocalyptic society.
 Rye carries a gun with her at all times for this reason.
 Rye has learned to be a quick thinker, knowing exactly what to do when the fight on the bus breaks out, like stopping herself from getting hurt and getting off the bus as soon as she could.
 Any sense of normalcy and protection has diminished; any sort of transportation can be used as weapons (hence the lack of cars and Rye's surprise when a bus turned up), and organizations such as the LAPD have ceased to exist.
-When she first encounters Obsidian, an LAPD officer still in uniform, she was wary of his intentions, fearing he might harm her.
+When she first encounters Obsidian, dressed in an LAPD officer’s uniform, she was wary of his intentions, fearing he might harm her.
 The children Rye saves at the end of the story have also learned to protect themselves at a young age.
-When Rye attempts to retrieve the body of the women, the sister of the pair tells her "No!
+When Rye attempts to retrieve the body of the woman, the sister of the pair tells her "No!
 Go away!," and the brother reprimands her for speaking out loud to a stranger; he is aware that if people know they can speak, they can be in serious danger.